Statement of Belief

 12. Civil Government

 We believe that civil government is for the interests and good order of human society; and the guarantee of liberty of conscience.
-This guarantee consists of absolute constraint of the government to the civil realm, not interfering or influencing in the spiritual realm of the Church.
+This guarantee consists of absolute constraint of the government to the civil realm, not interfering or influencing in the spiritual realm of God’s church.
 For the believer to see that magistrates are to be prayed for, conscientiously honored, and obeyed (Matthew 22:21); except in things opposed to the will of our Lord Yeshua Messiah (Acts 5:29; 4:19-20) who is the only Lord of the conscience, the King of Kings and the coming prince.